LovesTha/LovesTha.github.io/_posts/2015-07-31-mtg-dictionary.markdown

 What I've done is take the complete oracle text, remove punctuation and generate a list of the unique words and added them to an aspell personal dictionary.
 You can download this dictionary here: [.aspell.en.pws][1].
-If you are a linux user just placing that in your home directory will make your spell checking much less painful.
+If you are a Linux user just placing that in your home directory will make your spell checking much less painful.